Aleqsa123/order-summary/README.md

 ### The challenge

-Users should be able to:

-- See hover states for interactive elements
+I managed to pass this challnge.
+Users are be able to see card's mobile and desktop versions. also, they can sees hover states for interactive elements in desktop version.
+I added footnote to the card with challenge source link and author's name (linked to my Github page)

 ### Screenshot